-The aggregate results are impressive across all subgroups:
+The aggregate results are impressive across all subgroups (Figure 1).

-This graph shows the average number of negative responses to all 20 questions in the pre-test and post-test: before the 1001 Nights programme, children on average responded to 4 questions with a negative answer, and after the programme this dropped to 2.8 out of 20 (amounting to a 30% reduction in negative responses).
+This graph shows the average number of negative responses to all 20 questions in the pretest and post-test: before the 1001 Nights programme, children on average responded to four questions with a negative answer, and after the programme, this dropped to 2.8 out of 20 (amounting to a 30 per cent reduction in negative responses).